 Only include colleagues and external consultants in the CMS that are strictly necessary to strategy and operations.
 Reducing the number of users not only mitigate risks, but also makes the user management more manageable and orderly for you.

 SEO and quality

 Think quality over quantity when it comes to SEO strategies – reuse and republish old content that has been through a refreshment makeover, include relevant images, and link to other relevant articles within your CMS.

-Keep the clutter away from both your website and your CMS, thus making the daily operations and more long term strategy clearer to your mind as well as more user friendly and accessible.
+Keep the clutter away from both your website and your CMS, thus making the daily operations and more long term strategy clearer to your digital project, your mind as well as more user friendly and accessible.